spatialos/UnrealGDK/SpatialGDK/Documentation/content/upgrading.md

 1. Run `git pull` to update your Unreal Engine.
 1. In a terminal, change directory to the root of `UnrealGDK`.
 1. Run `git pull` to update your GDK.
-1. Open **File Explorer**, navigate to the root directory of the Unreal GDK repository, and then double-click **`Setup.bat`**.
-You might be prompted to sign into your SpatialOS account if you have not signed in yet.
-1. In **File Explorer**, navigate to the `<GameRoot>` directory that contains your project's `.uproject` file.<br>
-Right-click on your `.uproject` file and select **Generate Visual Studio project files**.
-1. In **File Explorer**, navigate to `<GameRoot>\Content\Spatial`and delete `SchemaDatabase.uasset`.
-This is necessary because some GDK upgrades change how we handle schema, and this sometimes invalidates previously generated schema.

-You are now on the latest GDK and the latest SpatialOS Unreal Engine fork.

 ## Step 5: Update your clang version, rebuild your Engine and your Project

-This step is only required if you checked out an `UnrealEngine` branch with a new Unreal Engine version, for example, if you moved from `4.22-SpatialOSUnrealGDK-release` to `4.23-SpatialOSUnrealGDK-release`.
+This step is **only** required if you checked out an `UnrealEngine` branch with a new Unreal Engine version, for example, if you moved from `4.22-SpatialOSUnrealGDK-release` to `4.23-SpatialOSUnrealGDK-release`.
+If you didn't do this, skip forward to Step 6.

 1. Download and install the [version of clang](https://docs.unrealengine.com/en-US/Platforms/Linux/GettingStarted/index.html) that corresponds to your Engine version.
 1. Run `Setup.bat`, which is located in the root directory of the `UnrealEngine` repository.